CreativeIT/material-angular-dashboard/README.md

 # Material Angular Dashboard

-Welcome to the first dark dashboard on Material Design Lite and Angular!
+Welcome to the first dark dashboard with Google Material Design and Angular!

 ![dashboard-avatar](https://trello-attachments.s3.amazonaws.com/55f8466d8f95075bca20dd66/5bf421455ab0f05102cadac9/eee32e50e9fc278b715442a3fc6f65aa/Readme.png)

-Its much more fun with the [demo](http://creativeit.github.io/material-dashboard-lite/index.html).
+Its much more fun with the [demo](http://material-angular-dashboard.creativeit.io).

-Material admin template is absolutely free for commercial usage theme, that uses google's implementation of material design — [Material Design Lite](http://www.getmdl.io) library.
+Material admin template is absolutely free for commercial usage theme, based on Google Material Design guidelines.

 > **Important**: We are still working on the project and there will be much more awesome, check out our [issues](https://github.com/CreativeIT/material-angular-dashboard/issues) to see what features are coming soon.